Sakshamgalyan/guide/docs/Global Settings.md

 ### 3. Error Code Mapping

-This section allows you to map error codes received from banks or payment processors to predefined Paysecure error codes.
+This section allows you to map error codes received from banks or payment processors to predefined <CompanyName/> error codes.
 You can also create your own custom error codes if needed.
-A single Paysecure error code can be associated with multiple processor error codes.
+A single <CompanyName/> error code can be associated with multiple processor error codes.

 **Mapping Process:**

 1. **Select the Bank:** Choose the bank from which the error originates.
-2. **Choose a PaySecure Error Code:**
+2. **Choose a <CompanyName/> Error Code:**
     - Pick an error code from the dropdown list.
     - If the error code is not already available, you can create a new one.
-3. **Map Processor Error Codes:** Select the processor error codes that correspond to the chosen PaySecure error code.
+3. **Map Processor Error Codes:** Select the processor error codes that correspond to the chosen <CompanyName/> error code.
 4. **Finalize Mapping:** Click the **Map** button to complete the configuration.

-**To create a new PaySecure error code:**
+**To create a new <CompanyName/> error code:**

 - Click on the **Add More** button.
 - Type the new error code.